Ohio University: Football

-Alumni
+Notable people

-Ohio has over 300,000 living alumni.
-Alumni have been recognized by a variety of prestigious awards and positions.
+Ohio University has over 300,000 living alumni.
 Presidents of countries, Nobel Prize winners, senators, Pulitzer Prize winners, generals and astronauts are counted among its ranks.
-Included are Loring Miner, who discovered the Spanish flu; Sir Venkatraman Ramakrishnan, recipient of the 2009 Nobel Prize in Chemistry and president of the Royal Society; George Voinovich, former Ohio governor and U.S. senator for Ohio; and Thomas Ewing, first graduate of Ohio University, the first Secretary of the Interior, a U.S. senator for Ohio and Secretary of the Treasury under U.S. President William Henry Harrison, to name a few of many distinguished alumni.
+Among these distinguished alumni are CBS Weekend News anchor Jericka Duncan; Worldwalker Steve Newman; Loring Miner, who discovered the Spanish flu; Venkatraman Ramakrishnan, recipient of the 2009 Nobel Prize in Chemistry and president of the Royal Society; George Voinovich, former Ohio governor and U.S. senator for Ohio; and Thomas Ewing, first graduate of Ohio University, the first Secretary of the Interior, a U.S. senator for Ohio and Secretary of the Treasury under U.S. President William Henry Harrison.
 Eighty-four Scripps College of Communication alumni have won or contributed to Pulitzer Prizes.